jmwu1997/shop/README.md

 - Allows users to sign up and log in with an account through express and mongoDB

-- Able to do CRUD operations on products
+- Able to do CRUD operations on products and user accounts

 - Components will be all broken down for easier modifications

 - Password or important data will be using salts as a safeguard method

+- Login, Sign up for user database

 ## What the product won't include